Kristenkj/Java_Projects/README.md

 # JAVA Projects
 This repository contains a list of projects completed during my JAVA training.
 The projects were created using intellij.
-You will find individual projects in there own folder that I have completed and wished to showcase within their own folders.
+You will find individual projects that I have completed and wished to showcase within their own folders.

 Within the 'src' folder you will find labs that I have completed within my learning of the JAVA language to practice and advance my skills.